WebAssembly/component-model/design/mvp/CanonicalABI.md

 mentioned above) or via a parent component lowering a child component's export to a `funcref` and then recursively calling this `funcref` from a lifted parent function passed as an import to the child.
-However, for the time being, both cases are prevent via trap for several reasons:
+However, for the time being, both cases are prevented via trap for several reasons:
 * automatic [backpressure] would otherwise deadlock in unpredictable and surprising ways;
 * by default, most code does not expect [recursive reentrance] and will break